Recep İvedik 2

-Recep İvedik 2 It is a 2009 Turkish comedy film that is a sequel to Recep İvedik.
+Recep İvedik 2 is a 2009 Turkish comedy film that is a sequel to Recep İvedik.
 The film, starring Şahan Gökbakar, was directed by Şahan Gökbakar's brother, Togan Gökbakar.

 Storyline

 A lonely man; who has not adapted to social norms, has not developed his social skills, and therefore has never tasted love or being loved but is used to this situation; tried to get some respect from society because of his sick grandmum's wishes.